 CH.
 07: The Lost Temple at Gerf Hussein

 CH.
 09: The small Wady Meharakka temple

 CH.
 10: El Seboua Lion Temple

 CH.
 13: The small rock-cut el Lessiya Temple

 CH.
 14-A: The beautiful temple at Abu Simbel of Queen Nefertari

 CH.
 14-B: The great temple at Abu Simbel of Pharaoh Rameses

 CH.
 15: A few traces of Amara West Temple

 The Pyramids of Meroe

-As the 3000 year Pharaohic civilization of Egypt was reaching its end, far in the south there arose a kingdom in what was then called Kush, in modern Sudan.
-Their religion and culture were strongly influenced by Egypt, and they built pyramids - the last known pyramids to be constructed on the African continent.
-So here on the opposite end of the Nile, separated by millennia, came the last flowering of the Egyptian root.
+As the 3000 year civilization of Ancient Egypt was reaching its end, far to the south there arose a kingdom in what was then called Kush, in modern Sudan.
+The religion and culture of Kush were strongly influenced by Egypt, and they built pyramids - the last known pyramids on the African continent.
+Here on the opposite end of the Nile, separated by millennia, came the last flowering of the Egyptian root.
 And here, in Meroe, some final secrets are hidden.